Is a telegraphic transfer (TT) the best way to transfer money?

 Altogether, there are 4 fees you can be charged for telegraphic transfers including:

-1. Your bank transfer fees - you can decide whether to pay for the whole transfer cost (including 'correspondent fees' and 'receiving bank fees')
+1. Your bank transfer fees - you can sometimes decide whether to pay for the whole transfer cost (including 'correspondent fees' and 'receiving bank fees')

 2. Intermediary bank fees - middleman or corresponding bank fees for transferring money usually via the SWIFT network